 Here's a tip, or two, that might help you get to the CFO seat some day...

-Are you planning your professional future?
+Have you just qualified and are planning your professional future?
 Do you see your future self as CFO…but aren’t sure how best to get there?

 The Traditional Career Path has Changed